english-blog/english-blog.github.io/_posts/2011-11-22-bmtc-loses-6-lakhs-a-day-to-conductors.md

 **November 22, 2011** : Today, I decided to blog about all the irregularities that I see around me and take action against it.
 I will keep updating the blog if anything productive happens after that.
 Here is the first one with BMTC (Bangalore Metropolitan Transport Corporation).

 I was traveling from Coimbatore to Bangalore on 22-Nov-2011 and got down at Silk Board Bus Stop.
 I need to catch a local bus from Silk Board to Marathahalli.
 I generally prefer to travel by Volvo buses only.
 But there was none at the time.
-At early morning 5 AM, with such a chill climate, I decided to hop onto the local bus.
+Early morning at 5 AM, with such a chill climate, I decided to hop onto the local bus.

 **Bus No:** D5 (Banashankari to Hebbal)
 **Boarded On:** Silk Board